-Several days are set aside in April each year for this new program.
-There is no charge for this program.
+Several days are set aside in April each year for the program and there is no charge for this or any program at the preserve.
 Curriculum-based education programs have been developed for 2nd through 4th grade levels in the areas of reading, mathematics, spelling, writing, science, and history.
-These programs meet the state of Kansas curriculum guide standards and materials may be downloaded from the links below.
+Programs meet the state of Kansas curriculum guide standards and materials may be emailed to you.
+You can e-mail us or visit this link to download this and other lesson plans.
 Reservations are taken on a first-come, first-served basis.

-Upon arrival at the 1882 Lower Fox Creek School, the children line up in front of the schoolhouse to have their photograph taken.
+Upon arrival to the 1882 Lower Fox Creek School, the children line up in front of the schoolhouse to have their photograph taken.
 As part of the program, a digital copy of this photo is given to the teacher.
-Class photos are displayed on this website, once all photo releases have been signed.

 It is a very active day and the children leave with a better understanding and appreciation for attending school during the 1880s on the Kansas prairie.
 Come Join the Fun!